juliagartor/Social-Innovation/README.md

-# Pocket Doctor

-Welcome to the Pocket Doctor project!
-This tool is designed to be integrated into the La Meva Salut app, providing virtual doctor services accessible to every person in Catalunya.
-Below is an overview of the project structure and the contents you'll find in this repository.

 ## Project Structure

 - **initial_ideas/***: Here, you'll find initial sketches, drawings, and brainstorming materials outlining the conceptualization of the virtual doctor tool.